 · Earphones, a loudspeaker on an extending lead.

 · Gas ring and spare gas bottle, gas soldering iron.

 · A battery charger, connecting blocks, plugs, sockets and spare connecting cables.

-· At least one fully charged 12 volt charged battery to power a fully portable mains independent station, and/or a dry cell type that can be employed for use in any office or depot.
-(Note: The Health & Safety work does not permit acid cells into many buildings).
+· At least one fully charged 12 volt sealed or gel type battery to power a fully portable mains independent station, and/or a dry cell type that can be employed for use in any office or depot.
+Precautions should be taken to prevent any possibility of short circuiting of high energy batteries.
+(Note: The Health & Safety at Work does not permit acid cells into many buildings).

 · Long watertight cable mains cable extension leads, short extension leads with adapters and four to six socket outlets trailing lead.